sytone/obsidian-tasks-x/docs/index.md

 Supports due dates, recurring tasks (repetition), done dates, sub-set of checklist items, and filtering.

 You can toggle the task status in any view or query and it will update the source file.

+Tasks X Powered is a for of the Tasks plugin.
+It has support for more advanced queries using the SQL query syntax.

 > Please submit bugs [here](https://github.com/sytone/obsidian-tasks-x/issues).
 >